-While the body contouring technique called liposuction is used to permanently eliminate fat cells from the human body, it should not be considered a primary weight-control method.
+While the body contouring technique called liposuction is used to remove fat cells from the human body, it should not be considered a primary weight-control method.
 Exercise and a healthy diet can be used in conjunction with liposuction to help achieve and preserve weight loss goals and body shape.

 For the person who has already undergone liposuction for the hips, thighs or stomach, other areas of the body containing uninterrupted fat cells now possess a greater percentage of the individual’s body fat—along with the potential for weight gain.